yichaogaom/mutation_analysis/README.md

 - Insertion and deletion mutations in coding regions were most disruptive.
 - Visual patterns supported scoring system logic.

-## 🤖 AI Tools Acknowledgement

-This project was supported by OpenAI ChatGPT (GPT-4), which assisted with:
-- Code writing and logic clarification
-- Report structure and content suggestions

-All interpretations and final outputs were verified and written by the student.

 ## 👤 Author